The Bankrate promise

 Fee simple absolute

 Fee simple and fee simple absolute are the same thing.
 When you own land completely, without any limitations, it is also known as absolute.
+The land is still subject to property taxes and the like, though.

 Fee simple defeasible

-There are three different types of fee simple defeasible: subject to condition subsequent, determinable, and subject to executory limitation.
+There are three different types of fee simple defeasible: subject to condition subsequent, determinable and subject to executory limitation.
 Each type of fee simple defeasible includes different results or actions if the conditions of property ownership are violated.
 Here’s more about the three types:

 Fee simple subject to condition subsequent

-This is the first of the three types of fee simple defeasible.
 In the case of fee simple subject to condition subsequent, property does not automatically transfer back to the grantor if the conditions of ownership aren’t met or are violated.
 Instead, if the conditions are violated or fail to be met, the grantor has the option to take back the property.
 This option is referred to as right of reentry.
 If the grantor does not take any action in response to ownership conditions being violated, then the property remains with the party that violated the terms.

 Fee simple determinable